accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

   * __Reuse__.
 If a component is easy to reuse, it naturally follows high cohesion and good naming responsibility.
 Design for reuse is recommended, but avoid introduce extra encapsulation and delegation, which results in high OO complexity.
 Refactor for reuse is recommended, but refactor usually requires global picture knowledge, which contradicts with the goal that changes should be localized. __Reference architecture__ is another reuse to reduce mind complexity.
 Find the top product and opensource to learn from.
 Find the popular framework which teaches good designs.
 The past experience here becomes its domain knowledge, shared by team members, and changing points are more predictable.

+  * __Separate of concerns__.
+Divide and concur, decomposition, are the popular concepts.
+Decouple on the boundary of minimal dependency links.
+Make components __orthogonal__ from each own space.
+Make API __idempotent__ from timeline of calls.
+To truly separate concerns, methodologies are naturally required such as encapsulation, knowledge hiding, minimal assumptions.
+In theory, any complexity can be broken down into handy small pieces, but beware of the information flow distorted in between, and the missing holes in responsibility delegating.

   * __Component boundary__.
 Separating components and sub-components eases mind memory usage.
 Component boundary should be cut at what changes together.
 If an upstream service change is frequently coupled with a downstream service change, they should have been put into the same component.
 Violating it is the common case where micro-service messes up the system.
 High organization collaboration cost is another place to cut component boundary, see [Convey's Law](https://en.wikipedia.org/wiki/Conway%27s_law).

 Design complexity can be formulated and evaluated using scores on dependency.
 I found [D Score](https://book.douban.com/subject/26915970/) interesting.
 And this [article](https://thevaluable.dev/complexity-metrics-software/) lists other measures.
 These methods are less popular probably because domain knowledge is more effective to handle complexity.
 In general,